 Fellows & Scholars

-We offer several programs to engage seasoned experts and law students on debates regarding constitutional law and interpretation.
-Those programs include our Visiting Scholars Program, Resident Scholars Program, Resident Fellows Program, Bradley Fellows Program, and Student Fellows Program.
+The Center offers several programs to engage experts and law students in debates on constitutional law and interpretation.
+Those programs include the Visiting Scholars Program, Resident Scholars Program, Bradley Fellows Program, Student Fellows Program, and Resident Fellows Program.

 Our Visiting Scholars Program provides faculty members from other law schools the opportunity to spend a semester at Georgetown Law.